Posted on

 • Multi-layered, non-stick ceramic coating over a thick hard-anodized aluminum base with riveted & vented stainless steel handles.

 • Works on all cooktops, including induction.
-Oven-safe to 550°F (I would avoid surpassing 400°F. Using high-heat with non-stick coatings can shorten its lifespan.)
+Oven-safe to 550°F (I would avoid surpassing 400°F as high-heat can shorten the coating’s lifespan).

 • Extra-thick construction to prevent warping for optimal electric stove use.